 Those who screened me as a child didn’t think my dyslexia was bad enough to warrant help.
 I went on to chronically misspell words, flip letters and numbers around, forget words, and feel that I was not as smart as my classmates.
 This feeling of inadequacy drove me to prove everyone wrong.
 I became adept at asking for help and eventually graduated as a straight-A student.

 Not everyone responds to learning difficulties the same way.
 Some kids feel they don’t measure up in academics and take on a persona like the class clown or the teacher’s pet.
-They may strive to excel at sports or extra circular activities to make up for low grades, or they may give up altogether and quit trying.
+They may strive to excel at sports or extracurricular activities to make up for low grades, or they may give up altogether and quit trying.

 Going with or against the flow